 Welcome to the privacy notice of Communications Infrastructure Networks Limited (CIN).

 Communications Infrastructure Networks Limited respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) or use our WiFi service or otherwise acquire your personal data and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) or otherwise acquire your personal data and tell you about your privacy rights and how the law protects you.

-This privacy notice aims to give you information on how CIN collects and processes your personal data through your use of this website (www.sentientcin.com), including any data you may provide through this website or through use of our WiFi service.
+This privacy notice aims to give you information on how CIN collects and processes your personal data through your use of this website (www.cin.uk.com) including any data you may provide through this website.

-This website and our WiFi service are not intended for children and we do not knowingly collect data relating to children.
+This website are not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Communications Infrastructure Networks Limited is associated with other companies (including King Media Limited, King Media Management Limited and any holding company or subsidiary company or subsidiary company of any holding company of CIN and any company which has the same direct or indirect majority shareholder ownership) (together the Group).
-Please note that King Media Limited (even though it trades under the business name “CIN” or “Sentient Media”) is a separate legal entity to Communications Infrastructure Networks Limited.
+Communications Infrastructure Networks Limited is associated with other companies.
 This privacy notice is issued on behalf of the Group so when we mention “CIN”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Group responsible for processing your data.
 CIN is the controller and responsible for this website.

 Our full details are: